 - Can the system be supported (both functionality and technically) over the life of our use?

 Technology will be a critical element in transitioning school operations to our post-COVID future.
 However, no technology is a substitute for clearly defined purpose or for purposeful thinking.
-If you want to make better technology choices for your organization, contact CESO Consulting and let us help you work through our Five Basic Questions.
+If you want to make better technology choices for your organization, contact CESO Technology and let us help you work through our Five Basic Questions.